Muppet1856/Hello_World_CF_Worker_D1/README.md

 | `BINDING_NAME` | Variable | D1 binding name used by the Worker (`HELLO_WORLD_DB` by default). |
 | `USE_PRODUCTION_DB_ON_PREVIEW` | Variable (optional) | When `true`, previews reuse the production database; otherwise previews get isolated databases. |

+#### Manually deploying a branch

+Need to re-run the deploy workflow outside of a pull request?
+Use the **Run workflow** button in GitHub Actions:

+1. Navigate to **Actions → Deploy to Cloudflare Worker with D1**.
+2. Pick the branch you want to deploy from the dropdown (the current branch is selected by default).
+3. Click **Run workflow**—no extra inputs are required.
+The workflow provisions a preview Worker named `<sanitized-branch>-<WORKER_NAME>` and binds the matching D1 database before publishing.

+Manual runs follow the same steps as preview deployments, so branch cleanups will automatically delete the resources when the branch is removed or the workflow is re-run.

 ### Cleanup (`.github/workflows/cleanup.yml`)

 Closing a pull request or deleting a branch runs the cleanup workflow.
 It mirrors the branch sanitization logic from the deploy job, then: